How to find the exact version of an npm package used by a site

 Background

-Every real-world bundler — webpack, esbuild, Rollup, Vite, SWC, Turbopack — resolves your `import 'react'` statements against `node_modules/react/` on disk.
+Every real-world bundler — webpack, esbuild, Rollup, Vite, SWC, Turbopack, Bun's built-in bundler, Parcel — resolves your `import 'react'` statements against `node_modules/react/` on disk.
 When the bundler emits a sourcemap, each source file it used gets a `sources[]` entry with its original path.
-And crucially, `node_modules/<pkg>/package.json` is often included as one of those source files — either because the bundler's module resolver touched it directly or because a plugin decided it was useful.
-When it's included, the matching `sourcesContent[]` entry is the literal contents of that `package.json`, including the `name` and `version` fields.
-That means the exact semver of every bundled library is sitting inside the sourcemap, text-searchable, if you know to look for it.
-The extraction is mechanical — no regex guessing, no version inference.
-Just JSON.parse.
+And crucially, `node_modules/<pkg>/package.json` is often included as one of those source files — either because the bundler's module resolver touched it directly during the build, because a Babel/SWC plugin reached for it, or because the bundler's import-meta features inlined it.
+When it's included, the matching `sourcesContent[]` entry is the literal contents of that `package.json`, including the `name` and `version` fields, the dependency tree, the export map, the type definitions, the engines requirements — everything you'd see if you opened the package on disk yourself.

 Why this matters

-Version precision matters for security research ('is this site running a CVE-vulnerable React-DOM 18.0.0?'), for compatibility research ('does this Stripe integration use Elements v5 or v6?'), for competitive analysis ('they're still on Next.js 12 — they haven't migrated to App Router'), and for authoritative technographic data.
-A major-version-only detector gives you a ballpark; a package.json-derived version gives you the ground truth.
+Version precision matters for security research ('is this site running a CVE-vulnerable react-dom 18.0.0?', 'does the Stripe SDK on this checkout match the version in the latest advisory?'), for compatibility research ('does this Stripe integration use Elements v5 or v6?', 'is the Vite version old enough to need the recent path-traversal patch?'), for competitive analysis ('they're still on Next.js 12 — they haven't migrated to App Router'), and for authoritative technographic data ('what is the React 19 adoption rate among the Fortune 500 marketing sites we just audited').

 Prerequisites